solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 Girvanella is beyond any shadow of doubt a pattern in nummulitic limestone.
 With careful observation it is possible to detect the nummulitic structure beneath and in the pattern and continuing into the surrounding clear part of the limestone.
 One feature can soon be made out under a power of about 400 diameters, _viz._, a finely punctate appearance due to the disk-structure, each dark point being surrounded by a circle.
 The successive "disks," furrowed marginal cord, septa, alar prolongations, _etc._, all require great patience for their detection, but they exist.

 The sets of parallel curved tubes or bands common in Girvanella are formed by curved, furrowed and banded marginal cord.
 The rows of little circles (mistaken by some observers for cells of blue-green algae) belong to bases of septa astride of the cord, or to the ends of fan-like septa.
-Accordingly, although Girvanella is a concretionary structure, the pattern is not quite in the same category as those radio-concentric ones that are independent of nummulitic structure, _e.g._ Parkeria, simple oolite granules (without Girvanella pattern), _etc._
+Accordingly, although Girvanella is a concretionary structure, the pattern is not quite in the same category as those radio-concentric ones that are independent of nummulitic structure, _e.g._ _Parkeria_, simple oolite granules (without Girvanella pattern), _etc._

 Girvanella, then, is a pattern in _chiaroscuro_ — mainly _oscuro_.
 The nummulitic structure perhaps influences the form of that pattern, and I doubt whether Girvanella could form in any other limestone than a nummulitic one.